sejal-nd/Mobile/README.md

 ## Installation
 **Requirements**
-- Xcode: 12.0
+- Xcode: 13.3.1
-- Cocoa Pods: 1.5.3
-After a fresh `git clone` from the "Exelon_Mobile_iOS" repository, open a terminal at the root project folder and run `pod install`.
-Following this open the project workspace named: "Mobile.xcworkspace", the project is now open and working.

 ## Configurations

 The project is configured such that Each Operating Company (OpCo) as well as each environment tier has its own Xcode configuration, and therefore a separate scheme.

 Each configuration defines specific values within the project target build settings which dictate everything about differnt tiers and OpCos.
+These values are managed via xcconfig files stored in the tools folder.

 ## Schemes